 You may be allowed to deduct unreimbursed ordinary and necessary expenses you paid on behalf of the partnership (including qualified expenses for the business use of your home) if you were required to pay these expenses under the partnership agreement.

-Use the worksheet near the back of this publication to figure the deduction for the business use of your home.
+Use the worksheet on page 24 to figure the deduction for the business use of your home.

 Deducting unreimbursed partnership expenses.
 See the following forms and related instructions for information about deducting unreimbursed partnership expenses.